tony-kuo/eagle/README.md

 --hetbias FLOAT  Prior probability bias towards heterozygous or homozygous mutations.
 Value between [0,1] where 1 is towards heterozygosity.
 Default is 0.5 (unbiased).

---omega FLOAT  Prior probability of originating from outside paralogous source.
+--omega FLOAT  Prior probability of originating from outside paralogous source (i.e. not from reference genome and also not in the candidate variant genomes).
 Value between [0,1].
 Default is 1e-5.

 **Usage Notes**